krobelus/rate-experiments/README.md

 DRAT is as expensive as checking operational DRAT, but an excessive number of reason deletions can make it more costly.

-We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not need the workaround of skipping reason deletions.
+We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping reason deletions.

 9. Future Work
 ==============